opengeospatial/HY_Features/section_7.md

 | Requirement	| [/req/hy_abstract/hydrocomplex/interiorcatchment.envelopingcatchment](/req/hy_abstract/hydrocomplex/interiorcatchment.envelopingcatchment) |

 ##### 7.4.2.5	Outfall
-The HY_Outfall feature type denotes the hydrologic determination of the outfall by associating a corresponding catchment (Figure 20).
+The HY_Outfall feature type (Figure 28) denotes the hydrologic determination of the outfall by associating a corresponding catchment (Figure 20).
 The logical outfall marks the place where a catchment interacts with another catchment, i.e. where the outflow of a contributing catchment becomes inflow into a receiving catchment, whereby a catchment may receive flow from several catchments.
 Logically placed in reference to a catchment which links inflow and outflow, an outfall has a position relative to another outfall 'fixed' by the  catchment.
 Each outfall may associate different realisations within an implied hydro(sphere) complex under the condition of the hydrologic determination, incl. the topological realisation as a node in terms of the 'boundary' of a catchment edge.

 ![Figure 28: Outfall (UML class diagram)](figs/fig28.png)
 Figure 28: Outfall (UML class diagram)

-HY_Outfall carries the associations: *contributingCatchment*, *receivingCatchment*, and *relativePosition*.
+HY_Outfall carries the associations: *contributingCatchment*, *receivingCatchment*, *relativePosition* and *outfallRealisation*.

 The **contributingCatchment** association relates to the outfall a catchment that contributes flow.
 This allows to relate to an outflow an identified inflow and to determine its position through referencing this.
 If required, this association shall be used to identify the catchment connecting the outfall and the inflow used for reference.

 The **receivingCatchment** association relates to the outfall a catchment that receives flow from here.
 This allows to relate to an inflow an identified outflow and to determine its position through referencing this.
 If required, this association shall be used to identify the catchment connecting the outfall and the outflow used for reference.

 The **relativePosition** association assigns to the outfall a position relative to a reference location fixed in the logical network of catchments.
 This means that the position of an outfall is determined relative to another realised outfall.
 If required, this association shall be used to assign a position to an inflow or outflow of a catchment using existing reference location.

+The **outfallRealisation** association relates the outfall to a feature which realises the logical outfall.
+If required, this association shall be used to describe the 'real' object considered to be outfall of a catchment.
+In case of a topological realisation, the realisation of the outfall shall be of lower dimension than the realisation of the corresponding catchment.

 | **Requirements Class** | [req/hy_abstract/hydrocomplex/outfall] (req/hy_abstract/hydrocomplex/outfall) |
 | --- | --- |